Zero-Page Applications

 Adoption of deep links would have spread even further if not for the desktop where launching native apps was, strangely, far less common.
 Desktop simply lacked many native utilities like Phone, SMS, Maps, etc. What’s more, other categories like social media, didn’t make the same leap from web to native on desktop like it did on mobile.

 As convenient as deep links were, they quickly became problematic.
 As you can imagine, the lack of standardization or regulation led to an explosion of disorganized and poorly documented URL schemes.
 This also left the door open for some developers to “borrow” the schemes of their competitors.
 This lack of ownership and control had the unintended consequence of preventing app developers from ever adopting deep links as their app’s primary internal navigation strategy.
-Instead, usually only a few key routes got mapped while the rest of the internal navigation was handled natively, without consideration for routing patterns.
+Instead, usually only a few key deep links got mapped to a few key screens while the rest of the internal navigation was handled programmatically, without consideration for routing patterns.

 App Indexing